Cholesterol and Health title

 • Lastly, despite the previous experiences with triparanol and compactin, yet another inhibitor, Lovastatin, was approved for lifetime use on the general public after tests of very short duration only.
 Lovastatin was the first of the statins

-A study of all trials into cholesterol lowering by drugs up to 1987 showed an increase in mortality in those treated with drugs of 13.6%.
+A study of all trials into cholesterol lowering by drugs up to 1987 showed a 13.6% increased mortality in those treated with drugs

 In 1993 a meta-analysis of all randomised controlled trials of cholesterol-lowering treatments showed that only those with very high risk showed any evidence of benefit.
 In all others mortality was increased.
 Its authors conclude that: